revanthkrishnamg/Credit-Model-Datathon-2024/README.md

-# Credit Scoring Model Project
+# Credit Scoring Model - TBS Datathon 2024

 ## Overview
 This project is about creating a model that helps a financial company called "Prêt à dépenser" decide whether to give someone a loan.
 The company focuses on people who haven't borrowed much money before.
 The main goal is to predict if a person will pay back their loan on time.